- Most successful excuses to avoid speeding tickets

 Shop around to save on car insurance

 If you get a speeding ticket, your next renewal could be a great time to shop around for car insurance.
 Your rate won’t increase immediately.
-Instead, your insurance company reviews your driving record since the last policy and jacks up the rates accordingly.
+Instead, your insurance company reviews your driving record at renewal time and jacks up the rates accordingly.

 Some car insurance companies offer a low rate for drivers with speeding tickets and other infractions.
 Another insurer may view the same driver suspiciously and jack up prices.

 You can save by conducting a car insurance comparison.
 Get quotes for the same coverage from multiple insurance companies.
 Make sure to find out about potential discounts from each company.